-RADT 2360 - Clinical Radiography V
+RADT 2360 - Clinical Radiography V (9)

-Prerequisite: RADT 2350.
-Corequisite: RADT 2260.
 Provides students with continued hospital setting work experience.
 Students demonstrate increased proficiency levels in skills introduced in all of the radiographic procedures courses and practiced in previous clinical radiography courses.
-Topics include: patient care; behavioral and social competency; advanced radiographic anatomy; equipment utilization; exposure techniques; sterile techniques; integration of procedures and/or observation of angiographic, interventional, minor special procedures; integration of procedures and/or observation of special equipment use; integration of procedures and/or observation of special equipment use; integration of all required clinical competencies.
+Topics include: patient care; behavioral and social competency; advanced radiographic anatomy; equipment utilization; exposure techniques; sterile techniques; integration of procedures and/or observation of angiographic, interventional, minor special procedures; integration of procedures and/or observation of special equipment use; integration of procedures and/or observation of routine and special radiographic procedures; and final completion of all required clinical competencies.
 Execution of radiographic procedures will be conducted under direct and indirect supervision.

-RADT 2520 - Mammographic Anatomy, Physics and Positioning
+RADT 2520 - Mammographic Anatomy, Physics and Positioning (6)

-Prerequisite: Program admission.
-Corequisite: RADT 2530.
 The student should have a pre-existing knowledge and skills gained during and entry-level radiography educational experience and reinforced through professional practice.
 The content in this course is intended to aid technologists in preparing for post primary practice of mammography.
 The course provides the student with an overview of the following topics: Breast anatomy and mammographic correlation, breast viability and pathology, correlative physical breast assessment, department organization and regulation, equipment, interventional procedures mammography quality management, positioning, sonomammography, and Technical applications.